RonenTGreat/100-days-of-code/log.md

 **Today's Progress**: Completed the countdown timer today using the tutorial from Florin Pop, learnt a new method setInterval().
 **Thoughts:** It was really awesome, got to see the thought processes an experienced developer goes throught to solve problems even if it was just a countdown timer.

+### Day 29: November 23, 2021

+**Today's Progress**: Started with Node.js, but I feel like I am rushing things so I decided to practice more with HTML and CSS.
+**Thoughts:** I feel like I know nothing, need to put myself at ease.